mgwebgroup/tradehelperonline/src/Studies/MGWebGroup/MarketSurvey/README.md

 ```bash
 bin/console -v th:instruments:import
 ```
-It will take the main index file (default: data/source/y_universe.csv) and together with data/source/nasdaqlisted.csv and data/source/otherlisted.csv, which area necessary for determination which stock exchange they belong to, will import all instruments.
+It will take the main index file (default: data/source/y_universe.csv) and together with data/source/nasdaqlisted.csv and data/source/otherlisted.csv will import all instruments.
+Additional files are necessary for determination which stock exchange they belong to.
+Importation of instruments is important not only for the study function, but also for testing.
+All data fixtures rely on the common instrument base as well as daily, weekly, monthly, quarterly and yearly price data.

 It is assumed that price data on all instruments is current, or at least present for each imported symbol.
 Besides the daily prices, the study uses weekly, monthly, quarterly and yearly time frames.
 They should be present in the price history and saved in database (table ohlcvhistory).
 If not, run this command to create them:
 ```bash